 Recommended for Free Things to Do because: Bayshore Boulevard is the longest sidewalk in the U.S. and offers beautiful views of the bay and downtown Tampa skyline.

 Skye's expert tip: There is not much shade, so make sure to bring water and wear a hat and use sunscreen.

 Located in the heart of Tampa's historic district, the Ybor City Visitor Center is the perfect place to start your exploration of this charming neighborhood.
 Operated by the Ybor City Chamber of Commerce, the Visitor Center offers free attraction maps and expert advice on where to go and what to see.
 There is also an abundance of other Tampa travel-related brochures and pamphlets.
 Take some time to explore the small museum and video presentation to provide some background and context to the colorful history of what was once known as the "Cigar Capital of the World."
 This is also a good spot to shop for authentic and local souvenirs of your visit.

-The Tampa Riverwalk is a scenic exploration of the downtown riverfront.
-A good place to start is the Straz Center for Performing Arts, however, you can join the walk from anywhere along the route (see their website for a map).
-The Riverwalk takes you past most of the popular downtown attractions including the Tampa Museum of Art, Curtis Hixon Park, the Convention Center, the Tampa Bay History Center, and the Channelside Bay Plaza, before ending at the Florida Aquarium.
-Along the way you will pass interpretive exhibits highlighting Tampa's history and numerous public art exhibits.
+The Tampa Riverwalk is a scenic exploration of the downtown waterfront and connects many of the city's most popular attractions, parks, and restaurants.
+The broad paved path follows the banks of the Hillsborough River and Garrison Channel and is easily accessible to everyone including the disabled, kids, and furry friends.
+There are also many ways to navigate the Riverwalk which accommodates walkers, joggers, and bikers.
+A few of the landmarks you will pass include the Heights Public Market, Waterworks Park, Tampa Museum of Art, Curtis Hixon Park, the Convention Center, and the Tampa Bay History Center.
+Along the way, you can discover numerous interpretive exhibits highlighting Tampa's history and public art exhibits.
 The path is almost 3 miles long, but there are plenty of spots to stop for a rest and grab a drink or a quick bite along the way.